 Key challenges associated with this work include the massive scale of Vale’s work in the area and the historical complexity of the operations, which have been active for over a century.
 The scale of Vale’s environmental objectives is also worth noting: the firm is in the process of making a $1-billion investment in an Atmospheric Emissions Reduction (AER) program that seeks to cut its smelting plant’s sulphur dioxide emissions by 90%.
 This is the largest environmental investment in Sudbury’s nearly 140-year mining history.

 Vale’s Copper Cliff facility engaged us for technical consulting and regulatory compliance support as it was preparing to meet demanding new air quality regulations in 2009.
 Our team began by working closely with the facility’s operators to understand the unique features of the operation, including:

 Vast scale.
 The Copper Cliff operations include air contaminant emissions from more more than 1,000 sources (stacks, areas, fugitive sources).
 Gathering and analyzing data from this network requires a high-performance computing system; we were able to provide both the computing power and the expertise to handle this large volume of data.

 Multi-range Quantification of Emissions.
 After ensuring that we fully understood the client’s goals as well as their operational context, we embarked on a multi-year project that included detailed emission inventory assessments, regulatory and specialty dispersion modelling, ambient air quality monitoring; sampling of roads and material stockpiles; and portable wind tunnel testing to determine wind erosion characteristics.

-Our work ranged from specific tests – like measuring emissions from small pieces of equipment – to four facility-wide Combined Assessments of Modelling and Monitoring (CAMM) studies, some for submission to the Ministry of the Environment (now Ministry of the Environment and Climate Change).
+Our work ranged from specific tests – like measuring emissions from small pieces of equipment – to four facility-wide Combined Assessments of Modelling and Monitoring (CAMM) studies, some for submission to the Ministry of the Environment (now Ministry of the Environment, Conservation and Parks).